 The School of Communication offers teaching and research assistantships to doctoral students and to master's students (as funding is available).
-The number and amount of assistantships varies and is competitive.
+The number and amount of assistantships vary and are competitive.
 Assistantships also provide assistance with course tuition.
 Competitive scholarships are also offered each year.

 Applications and Admissions

-- The candidate should apply online to the University Graduate Admissions Office Web site at http://admissions.fsu.edu.
-The school application instructions are also available online at http://comm.cci.fsu.edu.
+- The candidate should apply online to the University Graduate Admissions Office website at https://admissions.fsu.edu/.
+The School application instructions are also available online at https://comm.cci.fsu.edu/.
 Applicants should upload their completed forms with supporting documents to the online university application.
-The school will accept new graduate applicants each semester.
+The School will accept new graduate applicants each semester.

-- Applicants for the doctoral program may be asked to complete an interview with the doctoral program committee, preferably in person although telephone is acceptable.
+- Applicants for the doctoral program may be asked to complete an interview with the doctoral program committee, preferably in person although telephone or digital video conferencing is acceptable.
 Under certain conditions a videotaped statement in response to a set of questions provided by the committee could be substituted for the interview.